Imitating Christ’s Humility

 Galatians 5:16 Let me explain further.
 Live your life as your spiritual nature directs you.
 Then you will never follow through on what your corrupt nature wants.

-IF WE ARE CHRISTIANS, OUR LIFE SHOULD REFLECT CHRIST.
+IF WE ARE A CHRISTIAN, OUR LIFE SHOULD REFLECT CHRIST.

 HOW ARE YOU LIVING, CHECK YOURSELF.